Parable of the Renegades

 He had no preference when it came to Nihanese music.
 Even though he couldn’t understand or even bother to look up the translations online, a song would make his playlist so long as it made his heart race, or whenever he could fantasize about a scene to go along with the music like an anime opening.

 With how diverse his playlist was, it wouldn’t make a good source for party music whether it played on shuffle or not.
 When one song from a pop idol stopped playing, another song of digital heavy metalcore might erupt a second later.

 As soon as the upbeat music ended, so did the boy’s upbeat demeanor.
-His expression had undergone a drastic change where everything drooped down into a state of melancholy.
+His expression had undergone a drastic change where everything drooped into a state of melancholy.

-Before opening the front door, he stood in front of a window and used it like a mirror.
+Before opening the front door, he stood in front of a window and used it as a mirror.
 He tucked his shirt into his pants and combed his fingers in one direction through almost every strand of his short black hair.
 After his fingers grew bored of doing it too many times to count, he checked his reflection.